JoseRoca/WinFBX2/docs/String Management/String Procedures.md

 ### Surrogates

+Checking and fixing broken surrogates in is diabled by default for speed reasons.
+If you want to enable checking, use #define __AFX2_CHECKSURROGATES__ at the beginning of your application, before including the files of this framework.

 | Name       | Description |
 | ---------- | ----------- |
 | [wstrChrW](#wstrchrw) | Returns a wide-character string from a codepoint. |